This job is sometimes referred to by alternative titles

 Bakers prepare, bake and decorate bread, rolls, pastries, cakes and other yeast goods.

 $33K-$35K per year

 Pay for bakers varies according to experience.

-- Trainee bakers usually earn between the starting-out or training minimum wage and $30,000 a year.
+- Trainee bakers usually earn between the training minimum wage or minimum wage and $35,000 a year.

 - Bakers working in supervisory roles can earn up to $67,000.

 Bakers may do some or all of the following:

 - follow recipes and alter ingredient quantities when needed

 - knead, roll and shape the dough or pastry for baking, either manually or using a machine

 - prepare items for sale, including icing items or decorating cakes

 - bakery products and ingredients